Blog

 Outcome 1: Your Auto Accident Claim is Covered & Your Child is Added to the Policy

-This is the ideal outcome for parents who had not added their child to the policy at the time of the accident, but it is not by any means guaranteed.
-Even if this does happen, your insurance premium will increase moving forward because of the child’s age and accident record.
+This is the best-case scenario for parents who hadn’t added their child to the policy at the time of the accident.
+However, it’s not guaranteed.
+Keep in mind that your insurance premium will likely increase due to your child’s age and accident record.

 Outcome 2: Your Auto Accident Claim is Covered but Your Policy is Not Renewed

-While the first outcome is possible, it’s much more likely that your insurance company will pay the claim but set your policy to not renew once it expires.
-In this scenario, they will likely force the teenager onto the policy at the increased rate until the non-renewal takes effect.
+In this case, while your insurance company may pay the claim, they might choose not to renew your policy once it expires.
+During this period, they may require you to add the teenager to the policy at an increased rate until the non-renewal takes effect.

 Outcome 3: Your Insurance Company Denies the Claim